vncprado/vncprado.github.io/_posts/2015-12-13-ubuntu-on-chuwi-vi-10.markdown

 date: "2015-12-13"
 ---

+UPDATE (22-24/04/16):

+I forgot to write how to boot on USB-EFI.
+With the device off, you need to press `POWER + VOLUME_UP + VOLUME_DOWN` and keep both volume buttons after it turned on, until you see the screen with selection buttons.

+Now that Ubuntu 16.04 was released I'll try to make a stable version of it.

+I got touch screen working with [this](https://github.com/onitake/gslx680-acpi) driver.
+I'm planning to submit a pull request with Chuwi Vi 10 driver extracted from my Windows 10 driver to their [firmware](https://github.com/onitake/gsl-firmware) repository.

+UPDATE (19/12/15):

+Intel video acceleration on Ubuntu 15.10 USB drive works out of the box.
+To test it:

+    $ /usr/lib/nux/unity_support_test -p

+In Ubuntu 16.04 (which is in testing now but will be LTS) video acceleration do not work all times.

+---

 I'm writing this post to summarize all stuff I've been trying on my Chuwi Vi 10 tablet to work with Ubuntu.

 Here is some aspects of it: